raganwald-deprecated/homoiconic/2011/02/misadventure_part_iv.md

     });

-Unlike frameworks like Ruby on Rails, Faux does not dynamically resolve dependencies.
-Had we placed `Location` in `location.js` and `LocationCollection` in `location_collection.js`, Faux guarantees that it will load both files when sorting out the `controller.location(...)` method, but Faux does not guarantee the load order.
+Now `Location` is guaranteed to resolve when resolving `LocationCollection` because they are in the same file.
+This is a simple case.
 In more complex applications you will run into dependencies between model classes.
 In such cases, you can always override Faux's rules by loading the files yourself using `<script>` tags or with `jQuery.getScript(...)`.

 **summary**